Welcome to Modern Mammal-ing!

 My intention is to write into these raw questions and create a space where, together, we boldly approach a wall of closed windows and begin to open them.
 Side by side.
 Hand in hand.
 Community is the way to freedom.
 Crowd-sourcing fosters a steady and healthy ecosystem.
 The comment section is for you!
 Bring yourself to it if you like.

 I believe we are all the medicine for this moment.
 That may be melodramatic and wildly exciting and a bit devastating.
 Even so, do you smell the opportunity?
 I want to listen within and with one ear to the ground.
 In this newsletter, I abandon the soundbite culture and explore the messy.
-Good, real-deal, straight talk vibes.
-Plus I’m playful.
+Real-deal, straight talk.
+Unapologetically mystical and here for the mystery of it all.
+Playful too.
 My lens will be what I know best: story + nervous system.

 Years ago, one starlit night, my mother and I burned my grandmother’s old chair in a bonfire—to my amazement, these gorgeous metal springs emerged from the coals.
 Look how sturdy!
 Animated.
 Alive.
 They now hang on my wall, interlocked in a dance, a reminder of well-made functional art and the profound and possible transformation available to all of us.
 We grow up and down spirals.
 We take many shapes.
 We are change-able.
 “We” meaning individuals and communities and humanity.
 Evolution is decidedly not a lone wolf path.
 It can’t be.
 We are designed to be social animals.